 The forced and voluntary movement of people across the Atlantic, starting in the sixteenth century, has been a fundamental aspect in the development of the modern world.
 As people from different cultures were separated from their homes and came into contact with people of other cultures, they resorted to music as a way to make sense of their new situation.
 In the case of enslaved Africans, music in particular served as a means of cultural resistance, of survival and of adaptation.
 In this workshop we will explore music traditions from West Africa and the African Diaspora in the Americas with the help of four musicians: a saxophonist from Cuba, a singer-percussionist from Brazil, a bass player from Mexico, a drummer from Peru and a multi-instrumentalist from Burkina Faso.
 Through songs, drumming and improvisation, participants will experience how we bring these distinct traditions into musical interaction.

-This workshop is suitable for high school students, university students or a general adult audience.
+Audience: This workshop is suitable for high school students, university students or a general adult audience.
 It is more suitable for a presentational format which would require a PA system with four microphones and a bass amplifier.
 This format is well suited for large audiences (60 people or more).
 However, a participatory version is also available for a more specialized audience like university or high school music students.
 This format would require students to bring their instruments in order to participate.
 This kind of format is better suited for smaller audiences (up to 60 participants) which could be broken up into smaller sections for more intensive work if additional spaces are available.
 The presentational format could take between 60 and 90 minutes and a participatory version could take between 120 and 150 minutes.